CpanelInc/yum-plugin-universal-hooks/DESIGN.md

 For `dnf` systems that package must install its scripts under `/etc/dnf/universal-hooks` using the `transaction` hook point.

+For `apt` systems that package must install its scripts under `/etc/apt/universal-hooks` using the `Post-Invoke` hook point.

 ### The plugin should just work on any supported OS

 Existing code (ours and possibly 3rdparty) need to be considered.

 ## Maintainability

+Note: this part only mentions `yum` and `dnf` but the same ideas apply even when we add `apt` to the mix.

 Estimate: